ash-project/ash_postgres/README.md

 {:ash_postgres, "~> x.y.z"}
 ```

-To use this data layer, you need to define an `Ecto.Repo`.
-Within each Repo you
+To use this data layer, you need to chage your Ecto Repo's from `use Ecto.Repo`,
-should add `use AshPostgres.Repo` after the `use Ecto.Repo` call because
-AshPostgres adds some functionality on top of ecto repos.
+to `use AshPostgres.Repo`. because AshPostgres adds functionality to Ecto Repos.

 Then, configure each of your `Ash.Resource` resources by adding `use Ash.Resource, data_layer: AshPostgres.DataLayer` like so: